 A Smoke-Free Policy Will

-- Ensure Health: Up to 65% of air can recirculate to other apartments in a multi-unit building.
-Even small exposures to secondhand smoke are harmful and can trigger a heart attack, an asthma attack, or a stroke.
-There is no safe level of exposure.
+- Ensure health: up to 65% of air can recirculate to other units in a multi-unit building.
+Even small exposures can cause health complications.
+There is no safe level of exposure to secondhand smoke.